-Today, President Bush Attended A Naturalization Ceremony And Discussed His Vision For Comprehensive Immigration Reform.
-The President supports comprehensive immigration reform to secure our border, improve enforcement of our laws, and uphold our values.
-The President also discussed his proposal for a temporary worker program that rejects amnesty, allows foreign workers to fill jobs no American is willing to do, and reduces smuggling and crime at the border.
+Today, President Bush Discussed His Vision For Comprehensive Immigration Reform.
+The President calls on Congress to pass comprehensive immigration reform to secure our border, improve enforcement of our laws, meet the needs of our economy, and uphold our highest values.
+The President also discussed his proposal for a temporary worker program that rejects amnesty, allows foreign workers to fill jobs that Americans are not willing to do, and reduces illegal immigration, smuggling, and crime at the border.